kong9812/MyosotisFramework/README.md

 ## Build the Solution
 Once the environment setup is complete, you can use the following batch file to create the solution file:
 `cmakeBuild.bat`

+## Features
+- **Hot Reload Support**
+  The project supports hot reloading, allowing changes to be instantly reflected after modification.
+  - **Solution Configuration**
+    The solution configuration is set to `FWDLL`.
+Build the project using this configuration for proper operation.
+  - **Reload Method**
+    Press the `F5` key to enable hot reloading.